theapache64/theapache64.github.io/src/content/blog/that-weird-compose-crash.md

 This blog is intentionally unpolished.
 I wrote it directly from my thoughts, so it may include some unnecessary or awkward sentences, but I chose to leave them in.
 The rawness is part of its purpose.

-This blog may feel like a "cliffhanger," but it doesn't have a good ending.
-If you're looking for that, feel free to check out other [posts](https://theapache64.github.io/posts/)

 ## 📗 Context